Hillside Construction

 Retaining Walls Are Part of a Hillside Stability System

 The distinction matters: wall failure is when the wall itself is inadequate for the loads it's retaining.
 Slope failure is when the hillside moves and takes the wall with it.
-A code-compliant wall on an unstable slope will still fail.
-One wet winter can reset the groundwater regime and trigger movement that wasn't predicted by a geotech report done during a drought year.
+A code-compliant wall on an unstable slope will still fail, and one wet winter can reset the groundwater regime and trigger movement that wasn't predicted by a geotech report done during a drought year.

 Property Line Constraints and Tieback Realities